Make Informed Range and Pasture Management Decisions

 Monitoring allows you to evaluate the impact of management practices, environmental conditions, and their interaction from year to year.
 It also helps you to understand trends as you check progress toward your goals.
 A reference of the past helps you plan for and predict future conditions.
 A monitoring program is also a teaching opportunity to help ranch team members learn about the resources and how management impacts those resources.

 There are a variety of tools and techniques available to aid you in developing a monitoring program.
 When you start, chose locations to monitor that are representative of the pasture.
 Avoid heavily utilized areas near water sources as well as underutilized areas.
 A quick and effective method for visually monitoring pastures is photo monitoring.
 GrassSnap is a mobile app designed to assist with grassland monitoring by capturing photos and collecting data that can then be stored on your computer for future reference.
 Photos are taken in the same location annually to monitor changes over time.
 Although you do not collect rigorous vegetation data, you can still identify key species in the photos to estimate plant health and vigor.
 Landscape photos give you a broad view of each pasture.
 Other considerations for photo point measurements are to collect data around the same time every year and to include a reference point in each photo to estimate plant density and to compare to previous and future photos.
-GrassSnap is available in the Apple App Store and the Google Play Store.
+GrassSnap is available in the Apple App Store.

 The Grazing Records Spreadsheet is an Excel® based tool that allows a producer to identify individual pastures and record grazing.
 This tool calculates animal unit months of forage harvested base on the weight of cattle in a pasture and the length of time that they were there.
 Download the Grazing Records Spreadsheet here.